PortfolioEffect/jniusx/docs/source/android.rst

 =======

-Android has a great and extensive API to control devices, your application etc. Some parts of the Android API are directly accessible with Jniusx but some of them require you to code in Java.
+Android has a great and extensive API to control devices, your application etc. Some parts of the Android API are directly accessible with Pyjnius but some of them require you to code in Java.